 In 2015, after years of traveling and a crazy work schedule, I retired.
 My husband Bob was already retired.
 We decided our home in Overland Park, Kansas was way to big for just the two of us.
 It was clear that our daughter Jillian wanted to be on her own after she graduated from high school and went off to college.
-Our other daughter was married with children and lived about 45 minutes away.
+Our other daughter was married with children, and lived about 45 minutes away at the time.
 So, we started the process of selling our home and searching for another in Lawrence.
 To make a long story short…we sold our home and found The Haven.

 Within the first month of living in our new home, we discovered a new family member in the house, a ghost.
 It has made itself apparent in many times and different ways.
 I was reading in my bedroom one day and heard footsteps in the attic; I brushed it off.
 My husband who didn’t believe in ghosts was resting in our bedroom with our husky Tyen, he also heard footsteps coming from the attic; Tyen looked up and started whining.
 We let these things go thinking it was just our imaginations.
 I had to ask myself if I believed in spirits and ghosts?
 I guess?!?
 We had our daughter Jillian crawl up in the attic to investigate; the only thing she found was a very small window with an old lace curtain on it.
 We can’t figure out why there would be a curtain on this window and who put it there?